 Discomfort + Griping = Problem

 Discomfort + Thought = Solution

-So, in order to improve I will challenge myself to say less and think more in order to increase productivity.
-I will further strive to eliminate venting–a practice that often occurs in the presence or a person who isn’t really listening in the first place.
+So, to improve, I will challenge myself to say less and think more in order to increase productivity.
+I will further strive to eliminate venting–a practice that often occurs in the presence of a person who isn’t listening in the first place.
 When it comes down to it, who really wants to blather on and on to someone who couldn’t care less?

 photo: Kevin Butz